Dteyn/ZFBTool/README.md

 # ZFBTool

-ZFBTool is a utility specifically designed for the Data Frog SF2000 arcade system.
+ZFBTool is a utility specifically designed for the Data Frog SF2000 retro handheld.
 It provides a user-friendly way to create .zfb files by pairing custom thumbnail images with game ROMs.
 It includes features for single-file processing and bulk processing from a selected folder.
 ZFBTool is a great tool for enhancing the SF2000 user experience by personalizing your game library.

 ## Features